 Please note: guidance is designed for people living in England.
 If you are living in Scotland, Wales or Northern Ireland you should follow local guidance.

 1. Check the local guidelines on outdoor excursions

 The first step is to be clear on lockdown restrictions to make sure you won’t be breaking any rules.

-In England, you are are allowed to travel any distance to visit an outdoor space.
-You should not use public transport to travel; instead you should drive, cycle or walk to get to your destination.
+In England, you are are allowed to travel a short distance to visit an outdoor space.
+If you can you should try to avoid using public transport to travel; instead you should drive, cycle or walk to get to your destination.

 2. Start planning outdoor excursions

 Once you’re clear on the rules, you can start researching some fun outdoor excursions.
 If you have a car you can visit the seaside or a national park where you can swim, hike, cycle and have a picnic – providing there aren’t too many people around and can maintain social distancing.

 You can also research activities within your hometown.
 You can visit any open green spaces to walk, exercise or have picnics – just bear in mind lockdown restrictions.